ToGanz/movie-rating/README.md

-I build this app to practice authentication with devise and to practice making external API calls within rails.

 Technologies used:
 * Ruby on Rails
 * postgresql
-* Bootstrap
+* Bootstrap 4
 * RSpec/Capybara for tests
 * Devise for authentication
 * SendGrid for Email
+* Heroku for hosting

+I built this app to practice authentication with devise and to practice making external API calls within rails.

 ### User Authentication functionality:
 Users register with a name, email and password.
 Information can be edited and deleted.
 If a user forgets his password he can recover it via email.